-The Mentorship Facilitator acts as a liaison between Mentor and Mentees, and actively assists the Mentor in planning and executing the Program's activities.
+The Mentorship Facilitator acts as a liaison between Mentor and Mentees, and actively assists the Mentor in planning and executing Program activities.
 The Mentorship Facilitator must also ensure that each Group member is engaged and participating fully.

-The Mentorship Facilitator's main responsibilities include: (i) act as a liaison between the Mentor and Mentees; (ii) assist the Mentor in planning and executing the Group's activities; (iii) maintain attendance records for meetings; (iv) periodically report to the Program Chairs on the Group's activities (in January and at the conclusion of the Program in May) and meeting attendance (every two months); and (v) be generally active and available to ensure that the Program runs smoothly and that all participants are equally active.
+The Mentorship Facilitator's main responsibilities include: (i) act as a liaison between the Mentor and Mentees; (ii) assist Mentor in planning and executing the Group's activities; and (iii) be generally active and available to ensure that the Program runs smoothly and that all participants are equally active.
 It will often be both appropriate and desirable for Facilitators to share their own perspective on the issues under discussion as well.